Accommodation and Fees in Costa Rica

 The emerging local tourism sector in El Jobo is still very young, with one large resort on the outskirts of town.
 A main street lined with small, single-family homes runs through the center of town, and there are three small supermarkets (“pulperías”), that sell essential items.
 The closest city—where you’ll find banks, large supermarkets, shops, and clinics—is La Cruz, about a 40-minute bus ride from El Jobo.

 As an IOI Costa Rica volunteer, you will spend most of your time on the stunning beaches near El Jobo, as well as in the town itself.
+Please keep in mind that El Jobo is a rural developing community so do not expect to find amenities (like air conditioning!) as you might in your hometown.

 During your time in El Jobo, you will have homestay accommodations near the center of town.
 You will have your own room (or, you will share with your partner/friend) in the home of a Costa Rican family.